anton-a-tkachev/MS8607/README.md

 ### ```get_th()``` - measure temperature and humidity
 Returns a tuple:
 - Temperature in degrees Celsius,
-- Relative humidity in %
+- Relative humidity in % (temperature compensated for a slightly better accuracy)

 When unable to fetch the data or any other error, returns ```None```.